skip to main content

 Requesting waste services in multi-unit dwellings

-The request must contain the Development Approval Reference number and have a full Occupation Certificate.
 Bins can be delivered only after all documents are provided.
-The provision of services is subject to the risk assessment that will require an on-site meeting.
+The provision of services is subject to the risk assessment that may require an on-site meeting.

-Multi Unit Development Waste Services Application Form
+Multi-Unit Development Waste Services Application Form

-Reporting missed bins, damaged or stolen bins
+Report a missed collection, or damaged or stolen bins

-Log a service request in our Log It / Fix It or contact the Waste Hotline on 1800 079 390.
+Log a service request in Log It / Fix It or contact the Waste Hotline on 1800 079 390.

 More information